monmaya/pyb-data-contracts/docs/en/articles/02-structure-and-governance.md

-# Structure and governance: the architecture that makes the difference
+# Structure and Governance: The Architecture That Makes the Difference

-The question of data contract governance is central in any data-driven organization.
-A data contract cannot be reduced to a simple technical documentation; it is a social contract that establishes the rules of collaboration around data.
-The difference between a static document and a living data contract lies precisely in its governance.
+The data science team just finished a tense presentation to the executive committee.
+Their Black Friday sales forecasts were largely overestimated, causing costly overstocking.
+Analysis reveals that changes to average basket calculation rules, although documented in a Jira ticket, were never communicated to the analysis teams.
+This situation, unfortunately common in retail, illustrates why data contract governance cannot be reduced to purely technical aspects.

+## Why Start with Governance?

+Before diving into the technical details of data contracts, it's crucial to understand how they integrate into the organization.
+Experience shows that failures in data contract adoption are rarely due to technical problems, but rather to gaps in governance and organization.

+Take the example of a major retail chain that had invested heavily in a sophisticated technical solution for data contracts.
+Six months after launch, less than 20% of teams were effectively using the contracts.
+The post-mortem analysis revealed that the project had neglected organizational aspects: who is responsible for what?
+How are decisions made?
+How are changes communicated?

-## The architecture of a data contract
+## The Architecture of a Data Contract

-A well-structured data contract resembles a constitution: it establishes fundamental rules while providing mechanisms for its evolution.
-The structure must reflect not only the technical aspects but also the organizational dimension of the contract.
-This duality is essential to ensure that the contract remains relevant and applied over time.
+A well-structured data contract resembles a constitution more than a simple technical specification.
+It establishes not only technical rules but also responsibilities and decision-making processes.

-Here is an example of an ODCS contract that illustrates this structured approach:
+Here's a concrete example from an e-commerce company:

 ```yaml
 odcs_version: "1.0.0"